 An easy arm-in-arm stroll up Meeting Street takes you to The Citrus Club, sprawling along the 8th floor terrace at The Dewberry Hotel, featuring citrus-inspired cocktails on the highest rooftop in Charleston.
 Crossing Marion Square brings you to the exclusive Fiat Lux at The Hotel Bennett where sweeping skyline views and expansive spirit selections await; many guests appreciate the dress code too.

 Back on King Street, The Cocktail Club offers craft cocktails in a comfortable, rustic atmosphere.
 While taking in upper King’s eclectic nightlife scene, hop up to only Charleston rooftop with a 360-degree view, Stars Rooftop & Grill Room, serving creative cocktails and tap wines.

 Tip: Why not experience more than one romantic view?
 If walking is too much (after all, she’s wearing her favorite heels), take it easy on your feet and hail one of the many roaming rickshaws — Charleston’s charming bicycle taxis.
 Consider an evening finale by asking your pedaler to take a longer, scenic route back to your hotel.

-Cruise Charleston’s Picturesque Harbor
+Sunset Cruise Charleston’s Picturesque Harbor

 Sail away, sail away, sail away!
 Whether Enya’s tune evokes a magical mood, surely sailing on The Schooner Pride will incite romantic vibes.
 Modeled on 18th-century trading schooners that were once commonplace in Charleston’s harbor, she sails daily, offering charter tours, dolphin sails, sunset sails, and special events.
 Picnics are welcome with beer, wine, soft drinks, and light snacks available for purchase.
 Tours are un-narrated, so sit back and enjoy the sea, salt air, and each other’s company, or try your hand at raising the sails.